Shopping and Local Services

 Tomintoul is a pleasant village 1.5 miles to the north.
 There are several places to eat in the village including cafe's, hotel bars and a restaurant.

 The Post Office doubles as a small general store.
-In addition there is an art gallery and a couple of gift shops.
+In addition there is are a couple of gift shops.
 The very comprehensive Whisky Shop is easy to find on the main street.

 At the south end of the village there is an excellent adventure park for children, next to the Glenlivet Visitor Centre.